The History of Pageants: 1990s

 The Miss America telecast appears on ABC television for the first time since the 1950s.

 Miss America contestants are allowed to wear two-piece swimsuits for the first time since 1947.
 The winner, Kate Shindle, Miss Illinois, makes a statement of wholesome altheticism wearing a two-piece suit with modest, bicyclist-style swim-shorts.
-Her advocacy of needle exchange programs as part of her AIDS Education and Prevention platform, is viewed as progressive by some, extremist by others.

 In a surprising upset in a competition often dominated by pageant powerhouse states, Miss Massachusetts-USA, Shawnea Jebbia, walks off with the Miss USA title.